taikoxyz/taiko-mono/packages/website/pages/docs/reference/contract-documentation/L2/TaikoL2.md

 ```

 Persist the latest L1 block height and hash to L2 for cross-layer
-bridging.
-This function will also check certain block-level global
+message verification (eg. bridging).
+This function will also check
-variables because they are not part of the Trie structure.
+certain block-level global variables because they are not part of the

-       Note that this transaction shall be the first transaction in every
+Trie structure.

-       L2 block.
+Note: This transaction shall be the first transaction in every L2 block.

 #### Parameters